TheDukeDK/helm-katas/helm-chart-conditionals-templates.md

 Which means that the template will be used.

-The neat thing here is that we can use the same template in the `age` and `name` deployments, such if we add a `resources` map for those functions, then those would override the template, which means that we can specify custom resources requests and limits for each deployment, just by setting the values in our `values.yaml`.
+The neat thing here is that we can use the same template in the `age` and `name` deployments.

+Now if we do not specify any resource limitations, the defaults will be used, but we can override those simply by adding limitations to the `values.yaml`.

 </details>

-## Cleanup